hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 ## Configure a New AAD Non-Gallery Application

-1. In the Azure portal, navigate to Azure Active Directy > Enterprise Applications and select Add an Application.
+1. In the Azure portal, navigate to "Azure Active Directory" > "Enterprise Applications" and select "Add an Application".
   ![Screenshot: AAD's "Add Application" page](./images/sso-aad-saml-add-application.png)
 2. Select Non-gallery application.
 Provide a name for the application and click Add.
   ![Screenshot: AAD's dialog for beginning a new application](./images/sso-aad-saml-new-application-form)